M-tech-cmd/Build-Max/README.md

 Check out the live project here

 ## Description
 Build Max is a construction management platform designed to help contractors, project managers, and construction companies manage their projects from start to finish.
-With features like project tracking, resource management, and real-time collaboration, Build Max aims to simplify the complexities of construction projects.
+With features like project tracking, resource management, and real-time collaboration, Build Max aims to simplify the complexities of construction projects. mm

 ## Features
 - Project Tracking: Keep track of project progress, deadlines, and milestones.